cocoa-studio/cocoa-studio.github.io/README.md

 # cocoa.id
-This is a company profile website.
+This is our company profile website.